chbrown/scripts/README.md

 List all active ssh tunnels, looking for something like `ssh ... -L ...`.

-# tgz

-Wrapper around `tar cz`, basically:

-    tar -czf $1.tgz $1
-    mv $1 $1.tmp

-But with some existing / missing checks.

-Use like:

-    tgz penn-treebank-rel3/

 # tjz

 Run `tar cj` and move the original into `/tmp`: